ZazaTech-Africa/Alt-Web-Backend/FRONTEND_INTEGRATION_GUIDE.md

 2. **Verify Reset Code**:
    - User enters the reset code from email
    - Send a POST request to `/api/auth/verify-reset-code` with only the code
-   - If successful, proceed to password reset form
+   - If successful, store the returned resetToken for the next step

 ```javascript
 async function verifyResetCode(code) {